RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       -  a complete incapacity to perform
     - A promise before that performance falls due.
     - Foran v Wight (1989) 168 CLR 385
-      - ‘When a promise is an essential term of a contract, an announcement by the promisor before the time for performance arrives that he will not perform the promise is an anticipatory breach amounting to a repudiation of the contract conferring on the promisee a right to [terminate] the contract.’
+      - 'When a promise is an essential term of a contract, an announcement by the promisor before the time for performance arrives that he will not perform the promise is an anticipatory breach amounting to a repudiation of the contract conferring on the promisee a right to [terminate] the contract.'
 (416, Brennan J)
     - Allows a party to terminate immediately on notice that an essential promise will not be performed – Innocent party does not have to wait until breach has occurred.
     - Or innocent party can choose to wait and see.
   - TWO FORMS